-Air dry clay is similar to traditional clay, but doesn't require a kiln to harden.
-This type of clay is useful for people that want to try their hand at rolling, coiling, stamping, and sculpting clay but don't necessarily want to spend the time and money learning traditional ceramics.
+Air dry clay is similar to traditional clay but doesn't require a kiln to harden.
+This type of clay is useful for people who want to try their hand at rolling, coiling, stamping, and sculpting clay but don't necessarily want to spend the time and money learning traditional ceramics.

 There are some downsides to the product, however.
 It's not waterproof, for one, and it sometimes crumbles easily.
 So if you are doing some projects just for fun and don't want them to last forever, air dry clay may be for you!

 01 of 10

 Stamped Air Dry Clay Bowls

 Air dry clay can easily be shaped into plates and decorated.
 Use some stamps to impress words of your choice onto the wet clay and allow the clay to dry.
 The designer of this tutorial meant for these plates to be a Valentine's Day project, but we think they are so cute, that you can use them in any season.

 Clay Leaf Bowl

 Preserve nature in the form of air dry clay leaf bowls.
 Choose a leaf whose shape and texture you like and make an impression with it onto a thinly rolled sheet of air dry clay.
 Cut around the edge of the leaf and form the clay leaf into a bowl.

 Your container will have all of the delicate veins of the leaf as part of its texture.
 These beautiful bowls make lovely home decor statement pieces.

 Make some graphic black and white tropical themed plates from air dry clay.
 A round plate, a pineapple, and a tropical leaf are decorated with black and white paint for a trendy look that you will love.